all-out/guides/_guides/rent.md

 ---
 layout: guide
-disabled: true
+disabled: false
 title: All-Out Guide to Corp Rent
 shorttitle: Rent
 author: Mussah Yacoub
 excerpt: >
-  How the All-Out Wallet gets enough money to pay for our tower fuel, mapping tool, and miscellaneous corp expenses.
+  Living in wormholes costs ISK.
+This details how members contribute to the corp such that it has enough enough money to pay fuel, mapping tool, and miscellaneous corp expenses.
 ---

 ## Basic Information